Nil-Store/nil-store/spec.md

 * **Provenance:** The SRS MUST be generated via a verifiable Multi-Party Computation (MPC) ceremony (e.g., Perpetual Powers of Tau).
 Public transcripts of the ceremony MUST be available for audit.
 * **Parameters:** The SRS parameters (curve, degree) MUST align with BLS12-381 and support the maximum degree required for the largest DU commitment.
 * **Verification:** Implementations MUST verify the integrity of the loaded SRS against the hash-pinned canonical SRS defined in the protocol constants.
 The reference digest for the ckzg demo setup is published in `_artifacts/SRS_HASHES.md` (`d39b9f2d047cc9dca2de58f264b6a09448ccd34db967881a6713eacacf0f26b7` for `demos/kzg/trusted_setup.txt`); production ceremonies MUST append their digests to this file.
+* **Production requirement:** Mainnet/testnet deployments MUST NOT accept proofs until the production SRS digest has been published in `_artifacts/SRS_HASHES.md` and verified at startup.

 ### 4.2 Challenge Derivation